johnsonjh/pcdos-crc/README.md

    ```

    **NB**: You should perform the above step **only** if necessary, as a
-   "double-conversion" will result in a slower compilation, with the KCC
+   "double‑conversion" will result in a slower compilation, with the KCC
-   compiler emitting several *thousand* warning messages (one for each line
+   compiler emitting many *thousands* warning messages (one for each line
    of source compiled).

-3. Once you have the source code on the PDP-10 in the appropriate format, it
+3. Once you have the source code on the PDP‑10 in the appropriate format, it
    can be compiled with the KCC compiler (usually installed as `CC`):

    ```sh